SICKAG/sick_scan/README.md

 - `intensity_resolution_16bit`
   If true, the intensity values is transferred as 16 bit value.
 If false, as 8 bit value.

+- `min_intensity`
+  If min_intensity > 0, all range values in a LaserScan message are set to infinity, if their intensity value is below min_intensity

 - `cloud_topic`
   Topic name of the published pointcloud2 data